Angel Blood (novel)

-Angel Blood is a 2006 young adult novel by John Singleton published by Puffin Books which deals with disabilities and outcasts from society.
+Angel Blood is a 2006 young adult novel by British author John Singleton published by Puffin Books.
+It deals with disabilities and outcasts from society.

 Plot

 There are four children in a sort of asylum called Bin Linnie Lodge (The Bin to the nurses, or Bin Linnie to the locals of the village) with unique disabilities.
 They are all given the letter G (standing for Gemini) followed by a number 1–4.
 However they were given unique names by a nurse they loved, Mrs. Murdoe, based on appearance.
 A boy with two layers of skin rather than the usual seven is named X-Ray, a girl with miniature wings on her back is called Chicken Angel, a boy with weak pulmonaries is called Cough Cough and another girl with no eyes is called Lights Out, or Lolo.
 As they are kept away from society, they have different names for usual things.